teanalab/eCoaching-Text-Segmentation/README.md

 ## Compile Project

   * Open terminal in the src folder of the project
-  * Run 'make clean'
+  * Run "make clean"
-  * Run 'make all'
+  * Run "make all"

 ## Running Models and Evaluate Results

 Now, you have all the executables in your project bin directory.
 Go to the project bin directory first.

   * Check all configuration files and their directories
-  * Run one of the model from LabLDA, MGLabLDA and LTA : './LabLDA <cfg file>'
+  * Run one of the model from LabLDA, MGLabLDA and LTA : "./LabLDA <cfg file>"
-  * Run './Eval <cfg file>'
+  * Run "./Eval <cfg file>"
-  * Performance of the model will be  saved into 'perf' folder
+  * Performance of the model will be  saved into "perf" folder

 ## Citation